-There’s less than a month left to register to vote in November’s election for Georgia governor, Congress and more.
+There’s still time left to register to vote in November’s election for Georgia governor, Congress and more.

 The deadline to register to vote is Oct.
 9 for Georgians who want to participate in the Nov.
 6 general election.

 Nearly 84,000 new voters have already registered since the May 22 primary election, bringing the total number of registered Georgia voters to more than 6.8 million, according to the Secretary of State’s Office.

 They’re eligible to vote in the race for governor between Democrat Stacey Abrams and Republican Brian Kemp.
 Other races on the ballot are for the U.S. House of Representatives, lieutenant governor, secretary of state, attorney general and seats in the Georgia General Assembly.

 Less than half of registered voters cast ballots in the last three midterm elections.